Sidge4real/pyscripts/readme.md

-Random scripts usefull to use
+Random scripts usefull to use:
+- find available port